The Lambrechts-Stanley Model of Configuration Spaces: Factorization homology of universal enveloping E n -algebras

-To check the non-degeneracy of this pairing, recall the vector subspaces $\GG{A}\langle \pi \rangle$ of \Cref{lemma.partition}, which are well-defined even though they are not preserved by the differential if we do not consider the graded space $\EE^{0} \GG{A}$.
+To check the non-degeneracy of this pairing, we use the vector subspaces $\GG{A}\langle \pi \rangle$ of Lemma~\ref{lemma.partition}, which are well-defined even though they are not preserved by the differential if we do not consider the graded space $\EE^{0} \GG{A}$.
 Fix some partition $\pi = \{ U_{1}, \dots, U_{r} \}$ of $U$, then we have an isomorphism of vector spaces:

-It is clear that $\GG{A}\langle \pi \rangle$ is paired with the factor corresponding to $\pi$ in \Cref{eq.split-cce}, using the Poincaré duality pairing of $A$ and the pairing between $\Lie_{n}$ and its dual; and if two elements correspond to different partitions, then their pairing is equal to zero.
+It is clear that $\GG{A}\langle \pi \rangle$ is paired with the factor corresponding to $\pi$ in Equation~\eqref{eq.split-cce}, using the Poincaré duality pairing of $A$ and the pairing between $\Lie_{n}$ and its dual; and if two elements correspond to different partitions, then their pairing is equal to zero.
 Since both $\varepsilon_{A}$ and the pairing between $\Lie_{n}$ and its dual are non-degenerate, the total pairing is non-degenerate.

 The pairing is compatible with the $\Lie_{n}$-(co)module structures, i.e.\ the following diagram commutes (a relatively easy but notationally tedious check):